 Flying the approach with GPS (/G or /F)

 For GPS-equipped aircraft, you can use the GPS to identify the fixes listed above.
 As you cross each fix on the localizer, commence the descent to the next published altitude.
 The missed approach point, however, does not have a named fix.
-You must use the DME from the localizer to identify the missed approach point, or use the timing published on the chart (2min 33 sec for 120kt groundspeed, 2min 2sec for 150kts, etc).
+You may use the DME from the localizer to identify the missed approach point, or use the timing published on the chart (2min 33 sec for 120kt groundspeed, 2min 2sec for 150kts, etc).
 The timing is based on the Final Approach Fix (identified by the Maltese Cross), which is REEBO.
 Alternatively, your GPS database will likely have a virtual waypoint for the missed approach fix as well, often labeled something like “RW27.”

 Flying the approach with DME (/A)

 Each of the fixes along the localizer can be identified using DME.
-OKAIN is 12.3 DME, REEBO is 6.5, and the missed approach point is 1.3 DME.
+OKAIN is 12.2 DME, REEBO is 6.5, and the missed approach point is at 1.3 DME.

 Flying the approach without DME or GPS (/U)